junxit/us-congress-bills-111/metadata.md

 - Rep. Kline, John [R-MN-2] (K000363)
 - Rep. Cummings, Elijah E. [D-MD-7] (C000984)
 - Del.
 Norton, Eleanor Holmes [D-DC-At Large] (N000147)
+- Rep. Giffords, Gabrielle [D-AZ-8] (G000554)
+- Rep. Baldwin, Tammy [D-WI-2] (B001230)

 ## Committees (1)

 - House — Armed Services Committee

+## Recorded votes (1)

+- 2009-12-08 — [House 111-1-934](votes/house-111-1-0934.md) — On Motion to Suspend the Rules and Agree — **Passed** (401–0)

 ## Actions

 - 2009-12-01 — Introduced in House
 - 2009-12-01 — Introduced in House
 - 2009-12-01 — Referred to the House Committee on Armed Services.
+- 2009-12-07 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-12-07 — Considered under suspension of the rules. (consideration: CR H13527-13529)
+- 2009-12-07 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+940.
+- 2009-12-07 — Ms. Bordallo moved to suspend the rules and agree to the resolution.
+- 2009-12-08 — Considered as unfinished business. (consideration: CR H13572-13573)
+- 2009-12-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-12-08 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 401 - 0 (Roll no. 934). (text: CR 12/7/2009 H13527)
+- 2009-12-08 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 401 - 0 (Roll no. 934).(text: CR 12/7/2009 H13527)
+- 2009-12-08 — Referred to the Subcommittee on Military Personnel.